 Although there are dozens of foreign fraud schemes, the Jamaican lottery scam alone bilks vulnerable seniors of hundreds of millions of dollars a year according to the U.S. Federal Trade Commission.
 Also staggering: statistics from the FTC indicate that 92% of these victims never come forward.

 Consumer advocates and government officials and agencies are encouraged that there is more awareness about this this crime and how it can be prevented.
-The topic is being addressed at a Wednesday, March 13 hearing before the Senate Select Committee on Aging, and AARP President Rob Romasco will testify about the heartbreak these criminals have caused elderly victims.
+The topic is being addressed at a Wednesday, March 13 hearing before the Senate Select Committee on Aging.

 “We need to keep the discussion going,” adds Doug Shadel, AARP Washington State Director and a leading national expert on fraud schemes targeting the elderly.
 “It’s worth having a conversation with people you care about who fit the profile of a victim. ”